 Southcentral Alaska has federal onshore petroleum resources on both sides of Cook Inlet, located west and south of Anchorage.

-BLM-Alaska administers six exploratory units (Beluga River, Birch Hill, Beaver Creek, Kenai, Sterling, and Swanson River) in Southcentral Alaska.
+BLM-Alaska currently administers five exploratory units (Beluga River, Birch Hill, Beaver Creek, Kenai, and Swanson River) in Southcentral Alaska.
 These units include Federal, State, CIRI, and Fee leases.
-There are 28 Federal leases in these units, totaling 16,881.54 acres (as of December 2016.
-See the following map for the locations of each unit.
+There are 27 Federal leases in these units, totaling 16,766.77 acres (as of July 2018) See the following map for the locations of each unit.

 In January 2012, Hilcorp Alaska, LLC purchased the Swanson River Unit and the Birch Hill Unit.
 These units are located within the Kenai National Wildlife Refuge.
 Since that acquisition, oil and gas production in the Swanson River Unit has substantially increased.